-- Income – If you rely on relatively stable, continuous payments or are planning for future expenses, you can build an investment strategy around the interest payments a fixed-income portfolio can generate.
+Income – If you rely on stable, continuous payments or are planning for future expenses, you can build an investment strategy around the interest payments a fixed-income portfolio can generate.

-We believe investment grade, intermediate-term bonds (as represented by the FTSE Canada Universe Index) should be a core holding within a fixed-income portfolio.
-High-yield bonds (as represented by the Bloomberg Global High Yield) might provide more potential income, but because they tend to move in the same direction as stocks, that higher yield comes with higher risk.
+We believe investment grade, intermediate-term bonds (as represented by the Bloomberg Canada Aggregate Bond Index) should be a core holding within a fixed-income portfolio.
+High-yield bonds (as represented by the Bloomberg Global High Yield Index) might provide more potential income, but because they tend to move in the same direction as stocks, that higher yield comes with higher risk.

-- Stability and the potential to preserve principal – When a bond matures, the investor typically receives back their original investment, absent any defaults.
+Stability and the potential to preserve principal – When a bond matures, the investor typically receives back their original investment, absent any defaults.
 But historically, investment-grade bonds have been less volatile than stocks and generated positive total returns over the medium and long term.
-While past performance is not a guarantee of future results, the FTSE Canada Universe Bond index has not suffered losses over any three-year period since 1976.
-By comparison, the S&P TSX has been positive 83% of the time over the same time frame.
+While past performance is not a guarantee of future results, Canadian investment-grade bonds have suffered two three-year periods of losses since 1980 (positive returns 95% of the time).
+By comparison, the S&P TSX has been positive 70% of the time over the same time frame.

-The graph shows that investment grade bonds have not suffered losses over any three-year period since 1976.
+The graph shows that Canadian investment grade bonds have suffered two three-year periods of losses since 1980.

 The graph shows the performance of investment grade bonds in negative stock market years.